 - referral to e-commerce platforms through external links

-- exploitation of word of mouth (word-of-mouth diffusion)
+- the exploitation of word of mouth (word-of-mouth diffusion)

-- investments in brand advertising (through display adv, search engine promotion and other advertising techniques)
+- investments in brand advertising (through display ads, search engine promotion, and other advertising techniques)

-Baidu is the is the main Chinese search engine which offers various services, including a Chinese search engine, as well as a mapping service called Baidu Maps.
+Baidu is the main Chinese search engine that offers various services, including a Chinese search engine, as well as a mapping service called Baidu Maps.
 Baidu offers about 57 search and community services, such as Baidu Baike (an online encyclopedia) and a keyword-based discussion forum.

 A key operation is the optimization of search engines (SEO).
 The more you sell, the higher the search results appear.
 Businesses should invest in SEO and buy keywords based on “pay per click”.
 The higher the price of a keyword, the higher your products will appear in search results.
 And the more you sell, the more you position yourself at the top.
 It is essential to participate in online sales events or industry-specific events such as food weeks.

-Costumers generally turn to Tmall for Food and beverage purchases, that’s why it is important to build a strong presence in this e-commerce platform, in order to increase sales and brandawareness.
+Customers generally turn to Tmall for Food and beverage purchases, that’s why it is important to build a strong presence in this e-commerce platform, in order to increase sales and brand awareness.

-Meituan-Dianping (美团网) is a Chinese group buying website for locally found food delivery services, consumer products and retail services.
-Meituan site offers deals of the day by selling vouchers on local services and entertainment.
+Meituan-Dianping (美团网) is a Chinese group buying website for locally found food delivery services, consumer products, and retail services.
+The Meituan site offers deals of the day by selling vouchers for local services and entertainment.

 In 2015, Meituan merged with Dianping to become “Meituan-Dianping”. dianping.com hosts consumer reviews of restaurants, similar to TripAdvisor, and also offers group buying similar to Groupon.